ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Words like dogs are not in the permanent dictionary but will get created as transient entries if they show up in the user's input.

 The dictionary consists of `WORDENTRY`s, stored in hash buckets when the system starts up.
-The hash code is the same for lower and upper case words, but upper case adds 1 to the bucket it stores in.
+The hash code is the same for lower and upper case words, but upper case stores in the next bucket up.
 This makes it easy to perform lookups where we are uncertain of the proper casing (which is common because casing in user input is unreliable).
 The system can store multiple ways of upper-casing a word.

 The ontology structure of CS is represented as facts (which allows them to be queried).
 Words are hierarchically linked (WordNet's ontology) using facts (using the `is` verb).